microsoft/HAXPlaybook/README.md

 # Introduction

+The HAX Playbook is an interactive tool for generating interaction scenarios to test when designing user-facing AI systems.

-The HAX Playbook is a web application that conducts a survey about a system being built and displays a list of scenarios for user testing.
-A default survey about designing an AI system has been included in this repository.
-It provides a demonstration of all the features supported by the web app.
+A default survey about designing an AI system is included in this repository.
+It provides a demonstration of the features supported by the web app.

 The web app's features include fully customizable contextual help cards, salutation message, farewell message, and a list of tasks based on survey results.
 All of these components are read